 I'm a contributor to some other free software projects, and lead developer of the Tiger security tool.

-If you are still curious about my work you might want to check out my ohloh.net profile or advogato profile (the latter is not too up-to-date).
+If you are still curious about my work you might want to check out my OpenHUB profile (formerly Ohlog) or my advogato profile.
+The former is automatically up to date, since it picks up commits I do to projects I work in, the latter is not too up-to-date.

 If you want to keep me happy you can use my Amazon wishlists to help me understand computer security better, have me disconnect from online life through fantasy, help me improve my programming skills, or surprise me with something different.